 The following financial information for GTB includes 2000 through 2009 projected income statements, cash flows and a 1999 historical balance sheet all denominated in US dollars (the functional currency of GTB).
 The projections from 2000 to 2009 are based on certain key assumptions, which are described below, and have been presented in US dollars.
 The projections for GTB extend to 2009 in order to reflect the impact of an expansion of the pipeline capacity from 30 MMcmd to 60 MMcmd.
-The capacity increase commences in 2004 and is referred to as Phase II.
+The projections are based on the assumption that the capacity increase commences in 2004.
+The assumed expansion is referred to as Phase II.
 Unless otherwise noted, all financial information presented is at the operating company level assuming 100% ownership.
 Effective Enron ownership in GTB is 29.75% (17% direct and 12.75% indirect).

 Historical Results 1998-1999 Income Statement